hiddenSymmetries/simsopt/docs/source/example_coils.rst

 optimization.

-Finally, the two remaining terms `CurvaturePenalty` and `MeanSquaredCurvaturePenalty` are regularization terms the prevent the coils from becoming to wiggly.
+Finally, the two remaining terms `CurvaturePenalty` and `MeanSquaredCurvaturePenalty` are regularization terms that prevent the coils from becoming to wiggly.
 These try to make the coils as smooth as possible to accomodate possible engineering constraints.